tinacious/react-native-save-base-sixty-four/README.md

   - Sharing via the share sheet crashes due to lack of permission
   - Saving to device crashes due to lack of permission

 For the above reasons, it's recommended to check for permissions on Android before performing any operations that require them, specifically on older versions of Android.
+See the **Managing Permissions** section below for an example.

 ### iOS support